reactjs/react.dev/beta/src/content/learn/start-a-new-react-project.md

 ### Gatsby {/*gatsby*/}

-**[Gatsby](https://www.gatsbyjs.org/) is a popular React framework with a focus on static websites.** Its rich plugin ecosystem lets you pull data from different sources during the build time using GraphQL.
+**[Gatsby](https://www.gatsbyjs.com/) is a React framework for fast CMS-backed websites.** Its rich plugin ecosystem and its GraphQL data layer simplify integrating content, APIs, and services into one website.
 To create a new Gatsby project, run:

 <TerminalBlock>
 npx create-gatsby